ciribob/DCS-CTLD/README.md

 ###Script Configuration
 The script has lots of configuration options that can be used to further customise the behaviour.

+**If you experience crashes with Sling-loading, such as a game crash when shotdown, you can use the simulated sling-load behaviour instead to work around the DCS Bugs.**
+To use the simulated behaviour, set the ```ctld.slingLoad``` option to ```false```.
+The simulated Sling Loading will use a generator static instead of a crate and you just hover above it for 10 seconds to load it.
+No Need to use the F6 menu to first select the crate.

+The crate can then be dropped using the CTLD Commands section of the Radio menu.
+Make sure you're not too high when the crate is dropped or it will be destroyed!

+Unfortunately there is no way to simulate the added weight of the Simulated Sling Load.

 ```lua

 -- ************************************************************************